naschorr/hawking/README.md

 ## Commands
 - `\say [text]` - Tells the bot to speak [text] in the voice channel that you're currently in.
+- `\skip` - Skip a phrase that you've requested, or start a vote to skip on someone else's phrase.
 - `\summon` - Summons the bot to join your voice channel.
 - `\help` - Show the help screen.